ct-js/docs.ctjs.rocks/docs/modding-ctjs/typings-and-intellisense.md

     function roast(me: Copy): void;

     /**
      * Covers your copy in ketchup.
-Consumes `ct.sosiska.ketchup`.
+Consumes `sosiska.ketchup`.
      * @param {Copy} me The copy to cover in ketchup
      * @param {boolean} tonsOfKetchup If set to `true`, it will spend a LOT of ketchup on this particular copy */